ocarr3/CS441Homework2/README.md

 Method 2:
 - When importing the project to Intellij a default run configuration should be created in lambdaQueryServer.scala at the beggining of the objects definition clicking on it will start the server inside the Run window.
 - Then for the client to process is the same as above.
-Opening a terminal and running sbt "run (lower bound time stamp) (time stamp to add)" will run the client program and connect to the server if it is running.
+Opening a terminal and running sbt "run (lower bound time stamp) (time stamp to add)" and selecting option 2 will run the client program and connect to the server if it is running.

+Some clarification for inputs and arguements just in case (relevent to both lambda function):
+Both clients take in two arguments for their input when you run them, a simple way to write this in is sbt "run (lower time to begin at) (time to add to stop at)".
+For example: sbt "run 05:30:00.000 00:30:00.000" will result in the lambda function searching with the interval 5:30:00.000 - 06:00:00.000.

 # mainRun (src/main/scala/mainRun)